joshbegley/nyt-latest/README.md

 `The British actor, who received an Emmy nomination for playing Diana in “The Crown,” is happy to be handing off the role as it takes a darker turn.
 “I feel very protective over her,” she said.`\
 https://nytimes.com/2021/08/27/arts/television/emmy-awards-emma-corrin-crown.html?searchResultPosition=3

 **Why Are Steve Martin, Selena Gomez and Martin Short Working Together?
-It’s a Mystery**\
+It’s a Mystery.**\
 `The three stars forge an unexpected partnership in the Hulu crime comedy series “Only Murders in the Building.”`\
 https://nytimes.com/2021/08/27/arts/television/only-murders-in-the-building-hulu.html?searchResultPosition=4